tobiasfl/tobias-master-thesis-webrtc/README.md

  - [ ] Read about Scream
  - [x] Look at papers form Julius
  - [x] Read RFC8699 (Coupled congestion control)
- - [ ] Coupled Congestion control section
+ - [ ] Draft Coupled Congestion control section
- - [ ] WebRTC congestion controls section
+ - [ ] Draft WebRTC congestion controls section
- - [ ] Congestion control section
+ - [ ] Draft Congestion control section
- - [ ] Coupled congestion algorithm design section(algorithm steps and integrating with data and video)
+ - [ ] Draft Coupled congestion algorithm design section(algorithm steps and integrating with data and video)
- - [ ] Write about metrics to use in evaluation section (look at Safiqul's papers for which fairness index and etc. )
+ - [ ] Draft about metrics to use in evaluation section (look at Safiqul's papers for which fairness index and etc. )
- - [x] Add research questions to thesis
  - [ ] Describe organization of the rest of the thesis
- - [ ] Video and Data flows: classes!  *NOT URGENT*
  - [ ] Skim paper on ensemble TCP
  - [ ] Skim paper on Congestion Manager

+### Implementation/ testing tasks
+ - [ ] Video and Data flows: classes!  *NOT URGENT*
  - [ ] DEMO: implement FSE-active in chromium and use "front, back and screensharing using the media channel": PS: laptop doesn't have two cameras, but we can use both camera and screen sharing?
+ - [ ] 1.
+Implement example algorithm 1 of active FSE in chromium
+ - [ ] 1.
+Extend the webrtc app with screen sharing over media channel
+ - [ ] 1.
+Test with video and screen sharing using only media channel
+ - [ ] 2.
+Implement and test FSE-NG and test with video and data flow
+ - [ ] 3.
+Test algorithm 1 with video+data at the same time

  ### Next meeting: